dtomlinson91/panaetius-blog/blog/content/post/tutorial_to_add_search_to_a_hugo_website_using_algolia_docsearch/index.md

 In this tutorial we will show how you can add search to your Hugo website/blog to index your posts/tags/categories and any other taxonomies using the free tier of Algolia together with the convenience of Docsearch.

+This tutorial assumes you are running on MacOS or Linux (including Windows Subsystem for Linux).

 <!--more-->

+{{< notice update >}}
+2021-10-20

+Docsearch version 2, which this tutorial uses, is now considered _legacy_ by Algolia.
+This means that as soon as version 3 is out of Alpha and Beta testing, it will no longer be actively maintained.

+However, this version of Docsearch is open source, is feature rich, and has been used for years and continues to be used on thousands of sites.
+It will never break, as the Algolia index holds all your data and the Docsearch scraper will always populate this index in the same way.

+Although the legacy version will no longer be maintained, it is not obselete, and can be used for years to come.
+All new features to Algolia Docsearch will be going into version 3 - which isn't open source.
+{{< /notice >}}

 ## Why Aloglia Docsearch?

 [Algolia Docsearch](https://docsearch.algolia.com/) is a free service that is managed by Algolia for **documentation** websites.
 To make us of their service you [apply to the program](https://docsearch.algolia.com/apply/), provide your website address and, if approved, Algolia will scrape your website once a day and populate a search index for you.
 Algolia provides you with a css and javascript snippet to include on your site.

 If you want to use Docsearch for blogs or any other kind of website Algolia will decline your application.
 However, Docsearch is [open source](https://github.com/algolia/docsearch) and if you create an Algolia account and an index (which includes the free tier) you can use Algolia's provided Docker container to scrape your own website, and update your own index with little effort.

+{{< notice update >}}
+2021-10-20

+As of version 3 of Docsearch, technical blogs are now allowed to apply.
+{{< /notice >}}

 ### Advantages